hachibeeDI/IRKit/README.md

 Document is now writing... but `main.py` will help you to understand API interfaces.

+## Support Versions

+I'm sorry but it's only tested 2.7 so far.
+I'm planning to get it.

 ## Bug report or request or something

 GitHub issue is opend ;)